ryprojects1/TryHackMe_Docu/Networking.md

 Integrity: In addition to protecting the confidentiality of the exchanged data, cryptography also protects the integrity of the traffic.
 Tunneling: SSH can create a secure “tunnel” to route other protocols through SSH.
 This setup leads to a VPN-like connection.
 X11 Forwarding: If you connect to a Unix-like system with a graphical user interface, SSH allows you to use the graphical application over the network.

+When the Internet was designed, the TCP/IP protocol suite focused on delivering packets.
+For example, if a router gets out of service, the routing protocols can adapt and pick a different route to send their packets.
+If a packet was not acknowledged, TCP has built-in mechanisms to detect this situation and resend.
+However, no mechanisms are in place to ensure that all data leaving or entering a computer is protected from disclosure and alteration.
+A popular solution was the setup of a VPN connection.
+The focus here is on the P for Private in VPN.

+Almost all companies require “private” information exchange in their virtual network.
+So, a VPN provides a very convenient and relatively inexpensive solution.
+The main requirements are Internet connectivity and a VPN server and client.

+The network diagram below shows an example of a company with two remote branches connecting to the main branch.
+A VPN client in the remote branches is expected to connect to the VPN server in the main branch.
+In this case, the VPN client will encrypt the traffic and pass it to the main branch via the established VPN tunnel (shown in blue).
+The VPN traffic is limited to the blue lines; the green lines would carry the decrypted VPN traffic.